-We claim that $P \leq Q$ in $t_1$ .
-Let $\mathcal{A}$ be the sequence of updates preceding $T_1$ , and let $\mathfrak{B}$ be the subsequence actually seen by $T_1$ . $\mathfrak{B}$ contains all the moving updates from $\mathcal{A}$ , by the centralization assumption.
-Also, $\mathfrak{B}$ contains the requests for P and Q, since the subsequence seen by T does, T is either equal to $T_1$ or else is in $T_1$ 's subsequence, and transitivity holds.
-Thus, applying Lemma 24, the orderings in $t_1$ and $s_1$ are the same, so $P \leq Q$ in $t_1$ .
+We claim that $P \leq Q$ in t_1 .
+Let \mathcal{A} be the sequence of updates preceding T_1 , and let \mathfrak{B} be the subsequence actually seen by T_1 . \mathfrak{B} contains all the moving updates from \mathcal{A} , by the centralization assumption.
+Also, \mathfrak{B} contains the requests for P and Q, since the subsequence seen by T does, T is either equal to T_1 or else is in T_1 's subsequence, and transitivity holds.
+Thus, applying Lemma 24, the orderings in t_1 and s_1 are the same, so P < Q in t_1 .

-Now we claim that $Q \le P$ in $t_1$ '.
-This follows using Lemma 24, since $Q \le P$ in $s_1$ '.
-But if $P \le Q$ in $t_1$ and $T_1(t_1, t_1) = t_1$ ', then $P \le Q$ in $t_1$ ', since all transactions preserve priority.
+Now we claim that Q < P in t_1 .
+This follows using Lemma 24, since Q < P in s_1 .
+But if P < Q in t_1 and $T_1(t_1,t_1) = t_1$, then P < Q in t_1 , since all transactions preserve priority.
 This yields a contradiction.
 We can interpret the preceding theorem as follows.
-We might imagine that at the actual flight time, next January 1, the complete execution becomes known to the check-in attendant.
+We might imagine that at the actual flight time, next January 1, the complete excution becomes known to the check-in attendant.
 The people that he actually allows to proceed onto the airplane are the 100 people who show up, who have the highest priority in the final database state.
 (CANCEL transactions can be run for the others, and then sufficiently many MOVE-UP or MOVE-DOWN transactions to cause AL to equal 100 or WL to equal 0.)
-If P and Q had previously become known to the "agent" for MOVE-UP and MOVE-DOWN transactions, with P < Q, and if P and Q both show up, if Q gets onto Flight 1, then so does P.

-Our transaction definitions can lead to the following behavior for passengers' relative priorities.
-Assume that REQUEST(P) precedes REQUEST(Q), but the request(Q) update becomes known to the "agent" before the request(P) update.
-Then a move -up(Q) can occur, which moves Q up past P. Later, a move-down(Q) can occur.
+If P and Q had previously become known to the "agent" for MOVE-UP and MOVE-DOWN transactions, with P < Q, and if P and Q both show up, if Q gets onto Flight 1, then so does P update.
+Then a move - up(Q) can occur, which moves Q up past P. Later, a move - down(Q) can occur.
 When this happens, our definitions say that Q gets put at the head of the WAIT-LIST, ahead of P. Subsequently, the moving agent can learn about the request(P) also.
-At that point, $Q \le P$ , so by Theorem 25, Q remains ahead of P. This happens even though there is sufficient information in the system to allow for Q to be placed on the WAIT-LIST after P, which is in keeping with their timestamp order for requests.
+At that point, Q <P, so by Theorem 25, Q remains ahead of P. This happens even though there is sufficient information in the system to allow for Q to be placed on the WAIT-LIST after P, which is in keeping with their timestamp order for requests.
 Thus, the order obtained in the final state is determined by the order at the time a MOVE-UP or MOVE-DOWN transaction first sees both requests, but is not necessarily determined by the actual order in which the requests were initially made.